nmmmnu/HM4/README.md

   Useful for sparse data or when small differences in low-value components are important.
 More sensitive than L1/L2 in those regions.

 - **Hamming** `H` -
   Works only on bit quantized vectors.
+Very fast.

+- **Bit cosine** `B` -
+  Works only on bit quantized vectors.
+Similar to hamming, but result is "weighted" to be more "human understandable".